 Trash Panda Dual – Dual Expression Splitter Overview

-The Trash Panda Dual features two expression outputs that can be controlled by an expression pedal and by MIDI at the same time.
+The Trash Panda Dual features two expression outputs that can be controlled simultaneously via an expression pedal and MIDI.

 Expression Pedal Calibration